Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 Air rifles, or pellet guns, fire small, short pellet-style bullets instead of longer rifle bullets.
 Different calibers shoot at different distances, so you need an appropriately powered scope for each.
 (Learn more about choosing the right scope.)

 They shoot at several calibers, the most common of which is .177.
 These are the standard ammunition for target shooting in the U.S. and internationally.
 They have a flatter trajectory, and achieve the highest speeds.
+We’ve based most of our recommendations on this type of ammo.

 However, it’s not good for hunting anything bigger than a bird or small pest, like rodents.
 It doesn’t have the size or power to despatch larger prey humanely.
 The small size means it doesn’t cause lethal damage to any but the smallest game, and the speed means it often goes straight through.